-Want to Drive Employee Engagement?
+Want to Improve Employee Engagement?
 Give Employees a Voice

 To empower your employees to share their stories, they need to feel like they are part of the communication process.
 So, here are a few tips to help you get started:

 - Seek out employees to share the “why” and the “what’s in it for me” and keep the tactical comms in-house.
 You have likely mastered a format for tactical communication that gives employees clear and simple direction, so keep that up.
 But to get employees to care about why they should take action, sharing an employee’s experience is key.
-And these messages will drive employee engagement.
+And these messages will drive employee engagement up.

 - Find the writers!
 Talk to employees in other creative departments (e.g. marketing and training) and invite them to write content for your intranet, newsletter, or app.
 They will create content that aligns with your organizational values while giving it a new voice and perspective.

 - Use video and podcasting as a means of getting and sharing content.
 For some employees, especially younger generations, it will be easier for them to record a video or call in for a podcast than it will be to write something.
 And you should embrace this.
 Keep interviews short and pointed so you can turn content around quickly, keeping it relevant.
 Plus this will cut down on the editing time!